Irish-Spatial-Data-Exchange/isdi-metadata/README.md

-# isdi-metadata
+# Irish Spatial Data Infrastructure Metadata

-Irish Spatial Data Exchange metadata best practices and development
+_This repository is being developed to provide guidance and examples for best practice in metadata compilation for the Irish Spatial Data Exchange._